igorlimamendes/rock-paper-scissors/README.md

 The following will be instructions on how you can see the project on your own computer.

 ### Prerequisites
-Linux, macOS, Windows, or similar.\
+Linux, macOS, Windows or similar.\
-Chrome, Firefox, Safari, Opera, or similar.
+Chrome, Firefox, Safari, Opera or similar.

 ### Setup
 Download or clone the git repository.